hermit-os/kernel/README.md

 ## HermitCore as classical standalone unikernel

-HermitCore applications could be directly started within a virtual machine.
+HermitCore applications can be directly started within a virtual machine.
 Currently, a file system is missing and a UART device is used as output device.
-In the upcoming example, the console is redirected to the local host at port 4555.
+In the following example, the console is redirected to the local host at port 4555.
-To view the messages, *netcat* has to be started and to listen on port 4555.
+To view the messages, *netcat* has to be started listening on port 4555.
 ```
 nc -l 4555
 ```
 Afterwards, a virtual machine has to be initialized, which used the HermitCore loader (`hermit/arch/x86/loader/ldhermit.elf`) to load HermitCore binaries as initrd.
-No modifications to the binary are needed!
+The described procedure does not require any modifications to the binary!
 ```
   qemu-system-x86_64 -machine accel=kvm -cpu host -smp 10 -m 4G -kernel hermit/arch/x86/loader/ldhermit.elf -initrd hermit/usr/benchmarks/stream \
 	-net nic,model=rtl8139 -net user -net dump \